Best doorbell cameras: Top 5 picks

-Ring Video Doorbell is the best-selling doorbell camera out there, and it’s my top pick for best doorbell camera (or cameras, in this case) because it offers two different versions of its incredible video peephole.
-The Ring Pro 1080p and Ring 720p offer different benefits and drawbacks, but each can add security to your front porch depending on what you need.
-I’ll break down the pros and cons of each Ring doorbell so you can see which one works for you.
+The ring video doorbell series offers some of the best peephole cameras available today.
+The Ring Pro 1080p and Ring Video Doorbell 2 offer different benefits and drawbacks, but each can make your front porch safer depending on what you need.
+We’ll break down the pros and cons of each Ring doorbell so you can see which one works for you.

 Ring Pro 1080p

-The one major drawback for the Ring 1080p Pro is that it does not offer a battery-install option like the Ring 720p.
+The one major drawback for the Ring 1080p Pro is that it does not offer a battery-install option like the Ring 2.
 This means if you can’t hardwire it to your existing doorbell, it’s not going to work for you.
-Even still, the Ring 1080p has so much to offer with its high-resolution video quality, trim design, and customizable motion zones—a part of the app that lets you set specific locations for your motion detector to focus on—that it takes the top spot for the best doorbell camera out there.

 - 1080p video